ceramicnetwork/.github/OVERVIEW.md

 [**Ceramic**](http://ceramic.network) is a permissionless protocol for creating tamper-proof documents.
 Ceramic documents are signed, append-only objects stored in [IPFS](https://github.com/ipfs/ipfs), encoded using [IPLD](https://github.com/ipld/ipld), and anchored in one or more blockchains.
 Ceramic's public infrastructure provides a verifiable source of truth for building consensus around important documents, enabling participants to trustlessly share information and efficiently coordinate in a platform-agnostic way.
 Ceramic documents support many novel use cases, but are ideal for creating self-sovereign identities and enabling ecosystems of interoperable data sources and composable web services that allow users to have more agency and developers to build more open, composable apps.

-By migrating information from isolated backend servers into the shared public commons governed by digital signatures and consensus, Ceramic solves a range of concerns native to siloed, centralized information including data authorship, ownership, format, availability, access, integrity, security, privacy, and state.
-As a result, the Ceramic network provides the trusted infrastructure needed to enable an internet ecosystem that is boundlessly transparent, collaborative, interoperable, and user-centric.
+By migrating information from isolated backend servers into the shared public commons governed by digital signatures and consensus, Ceramic solves a range of concerns native to centralized information silos including data authorship, ownership, format, availability, access, integrity, security, privacy, and state.
+As a result, the Ceramic network provides the infrastructure needed to enable a trusted internet ecosystem that is boundlessly transparent, collaborative, interoperable, and user-centric.

-Ceramic documents are flexible and can be modeled to represent any kind of information, however they seem to be particularly well-suited for storing information which is: 1) relied upon by many different parties; 2) needs elevated trust, auditability, and resilience; 3) requires cross-platform interoperability; and 4) is infrequently updated.
-In this view, the Ceramic network is ideal for storing platform-agnostic decentralized identifiers and additional data about those identifiers:
+Ceramic documents are flexible and can be modeled to represent any kind of information, however they seem ideal for storing information which is: 1) relied upon by many different parties; 2) requires elevated trust, auditability, and resilience; 3) requires cross-platform interoperability; and 4) is infrequently updated.
+In this view, the Ceramic network is well-suited for storing platform-agnostic decentralized identifiers and additional data about those identifiers:

 - Decentralized identifiers (DIDs for users, organizations, apps, services, and devices);
 - Context for identifiers (descriptors, metadata, routing information);